CSR accounting framework

 Since 2013 we apply the G4 guidelines published by the Global Reporting Initiative (GRI).
 G4 places the materiality principle centre stage.
 To fully comply with the G4 requirements, we conduct a comprehensive external materiality analysis every three years.

-Over the reporting year 2015 we included the principles of the International Integrated Reporting Council (IIRC) framework for integrated reporting.
+As of the reporting year 2015 we include the principles of the International Integrated Reporting Council (IIRC) framework for integrated reporting.

 At the end of each reporting year the Holding requests the CSR data.
 Using a specially developed and standardised data collection tool, the countries can gather their data and check it before sending it on to the Holding where it is subsequently consolidated and evaluated.
 The reporting process is standardised and the structure of the data requested can easily be checked for completeness and reliability.
 The whole process has already been prepared for future external verification.

 External verification increases the confidence stakeholders have in our accountability.
 It has a disciplinary effect on our internal organisation, but it also entails extra costs.
 Furthermore, it is essential that we are confident that we have the right evidence, which in itself places certain demands on an organisation of our size.

 In Q-Park's current phase, the executive board wishes to focus on developing the company and our positioning in the market, and that requires our full attention.
 The executive board has therefore decided not to apply for external assurance.
 We will, of course, continue to structure our reporting in accordance with the quality standards that stakeholders expect from us.

 An integrated annual report